aws-samples/euc-toolkit/README.md

 <a name="aws-solutions-constructs"></a><a name="customizing-the-solution"></a>
 # Customizing the Solution
 The solution can be completely customized to meet business needs.
-The EUC toolkit is built on PowerShell using the Windows Presentation Framework ([WPF](https://learn.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2022)) to display a graphical user interface (GUI).
+The EUC toolkit is built on PowerShell using the Windows Presentation Framework ([WPF](https://learn.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2022)) to display a graphical user interface (GUI) on Windows machines.
 In addition, the solution has been modularized to to allow for changes and customizations.
 As is, the toolkit is licensed as MIT-0, meaning it is an 'as-is' example.
 Any changes made to the project are owned by the modifier.

 **Customizing the PowerShell GUI**